 For 2023/2024, Scottish Government has again announced a one-year budget and local government settlement.
 This approach fundamentally undermines long term planning.
-SPT has actively engaged with both the local authorities and the Scottish Government throughout the budget setting process - at the time of writing the local government settlement has been issued in draft and it is assumed following the established agreement with local authority partners that the SPT requisition will mirror the /- percentage change to the settlement.
-At this stage for financial planning purposes, local authority partners have indicated the settlement will result in an increase of 1.95%.
-This assumption will not be finalised until the Scottish Parliament agree the full budget and is therefore subject to late changes.
+SPT has actively engaged with both the local authorities and the Scottish Government throughout the budget setting process and the established agreement with local authority partners that the SPT requisition will mirror the percentage change to the settlement has again been implemented for 2023/2024.
+Local authority partners have indicated the settlement will result in an increase of 1.95% which is reflected in the proposed local authority requisition.

-Transport Scotland however have confirmed the continuation of their revenue support grant of £0.649m.
+However, Transport Scotland have confirmed the continuation of their revenue support grant of £0.649m.

-Notwithstanding the draft requisition increase noted above, the chart below demonstrates the reductions over the last decade and confirms that funding for transport still remains a significant challenge, particularly in this period of high inflation.
+Notwithstanding the requisition increase noted above, the chart below demonstrates the reductions over the last decade and confirms that funding for transport still remains a significant challenge, particularly in this period of high inflation.
+Since 2016, inflation as measured by CPI has increased by 19.8%, an additional financial burden which has been borne directly by SPT in that period.

-The proposed requisition (subject to the final settlement) for 2023/2024 split by local authority can be seen in Appendix 1.
+The proposed requisition for 2023/2024 split by local authority can be seen in Appendix 1.

-The proposed draft revenue budget for 2023/2024 can be found at Appendix 2 - and is a balanced budget at this stage.
+The proposed revenue budget for 2023/2024 can be found at Appendix 2.
 It has been prepared on the assumption that Subway passenger numbers will be sustained at the current level following a period of strong recovery and generate increased Subway income compared to 2022/2023.
 It has also been drafted after a comprehensive review of all expenditure lines, taking into account known cost pressures including increases in staff costs, electricity and other costs including the significant impact of inflation.
 Members' attention is drawn to the following:

-• the staff costs budget for 2023/2024 has been prepared reflecting the implementation of the COSLA pay award for 2022/2023 and an estimation of the 2023/2024 award recognising the ongoing inflationary levels in the UK.
-The planned staffing establishment for 2023/2024 (see graph below), includes increases to support the subway modernisation transformation programme as well as strengthening other areas in support of organisational objectives.
-It is anticipated that these increased resource levels in support of subway modernisation will reduce on conclusion of the programme, which is reflected in the LTFS.
+The staff costs budget for 2023/2024 has been prepared reflecting the implementation of the COSLA pay award for 2022/2023 and an estimation of the 2023/2024 award recognising the ongoing inflationary levels in the UK.
+The planned staffing establishment for 2023/2024 (see graph below), includes increases to support the Subway modernisation transformation programme as well as strengthening other areas in support of organisational objectives.
+It is anticipated that these increased resource levels in support of Subway modernisation will reduce on conclusion of the programme, which is reflected in the LTFS.